 Different Types of Keys in DBMS

-Such as – Account_number, Employee_number and customer_number is used a DBMS Keys because they specifically identify a record stored in a database.
+Example: Account_number, Employee_number and customer_number uses as DBMS Keys because it specific identify a record store in a database.

 A Super key for an entity is a set of one or more attributes whose combined value uniquely identifies the entity in the entity set.
-Superset of any candidate key is also known as Super key.
+Superset of any candidate key is also says Super key.

 The primary key uniquely identifies each record in a table and must never be the same for two records.

 A candidate key is an attribute or a set of attributes that it identifies a record uniquely.
-These attributes or combinations of attributes are called candidate keys.
+These attributes or combinations of attributes say candidate keys.

 A composite key is a group of fields that it combines to uniquely identify a record.
 When we design a database, we will have tables that will use more than one column as a part of the primary key.
-So, it is called a composite key or concatenated key.
+So, it says a composite key or concatenated key.

-In relation, the column whose data values correspond to the values of a key column in another relation is called a Foreign Key.
+In relation, the column whose data values correspond to the values of a key column in another relation says a Foreign Key.

 A secondary key is an attribute or combination of attributes that may not be a candidate key but classifies the entity set on a particular characteristic.
-A table can have multiple choices for a primary key but the only one can be set as the primary key.
-All the keys which are not the primary key that is called Secondary Key.
+A table can have multiple choices for a primary key but only one can be set as the primary key.
+All the keys are not the primary key that says Secondary Key.